atick-faisal/label-studio/docs/source/guide/export.md

 <img src="/images/lse-export-snapshots-ui.png" alt="" class="gif-border" />
 <br>

-In Label Studio Enterprise, create a snapshot of your data and annotations.
+In Annotation Hub Enterprise, create a snapshot of your data and annotations.
 Create a snapshot to export exactly what you want from your data labeling project.
-This delayed export method makes it easier to export large labeling projects from the Label Studio UI.
+This delayed export method makes it easier to export large labeling projects from the Annotation Hub UI.

-1. Within a project in the Label Studio UI, click **Export**.
+1. Within a project in the Annotation Hub UI, click **Export**.
 2. Click **Create New Snapshot**.
 3. **Apply filters from tab ...**: Select **Default** from the drop-down list.
 4. (Optional) **Snapshot Name**: Enter a snapshot name to make it easier to find in the future.
 By default, export snapshots are named `PROJECT-NAME-at-YEAR-MM-DD-HH-MM`, where the time is in UTC.